viktorhex/jetsons/0-getting-started/setup.md

 https://developer.nvidia.com/embedded/learn/get-started-jetson-orin-nano-devkit#write

 https://developer.nvidia.com/embedded/jetpack
-# ^ download image from here ASAP, it is 11GB zipped and can take 40-60min

 ```sh
 # dd method..
 #  NOTE: balena etcher has validation step and dcfldd is like dd with hashing features
 # Why skip: validation is slow

 # ensure system has enough memory to download and unzip image ...